-The consolidated financial statements include the accounts of TransAKT BIO Agritech Ltd., collectively referred to within as "we". "us", "our", or the "Company".
+The consolidated financial statements include the accounts of TransAKT BIO Agritech Ltd., collectively referred to within as our company.
 All material intercompany accounts, transactions, and profits have been eliminated in consolidation.

 Use of Estimates

 The preparation of financial statements in conformity with generally accepted accounting principles in the United States ("GAAP") requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.